 Crested Butte, Colorado

-It is no secret that Crested Butte is one of the most stunning mountain towns in Colorado.
+It is no secret that Crested Butte is one of the most beautiful mountain towns in Colorado.
 It is also the wildflower capital of the state and hosts the annual weeklong Wildflower Festival in the summer to celebrate the colorful bloom of hundreds of different wildflowers.

 Every turn is another gorgeous mountain view with a river or a creek or a lake.
 There is lots of dispersed camping, as well as paid and reservable campsites.